HSSBoston/alertathlete/readme.md

 ## Relevant Projects:

 This project inspired a [community intervention project](https://github.com/HSSBoston/hri-intervention) that offers heat-related illness education to high school athletes and marching band members.
+You may find the [SipLog](https://github.com/HSSBoston/sip-log) project relevant/interesting too.

 ## Informal Context to this Project: